jodastephen/railmodel/CR2-Tooting-SWLondon.md

 From Hampton Court to Bank/Monument
 -----------------------------------
-* CR2 changing to SUR-WAT (fast) at SUR changing to W&C at WAT in 42-51m at 4tph
+* CR2 changing to SUR-WAT (SUR-CLJ-VXH-WAT) at SUR changing to W&C at WAT in 42-51m at 4tph
-* CR2 changing to SUR-WAT (slow) at SUR changing to W&C at WAT in 44-53m at 4tph (+2m)
+* CR2 changing to SUR-WAT (SUR-WIM-EAD-CLJ-VXH-WAT) at SUR changing to W&C at WAT in 44-53m at 4tph (+2m)
 * CR2 changing to Northern (City) at UTB in 48-50m at 4tph (+3m)
 * CR2 changing to Central at TCR in 48-50m at 4tph (+3m)
 * CR2 changing to CR1 at TCR changing to Northern (City) Southbound at MOG in 49-53m at 4tph (+5m)